 A standard wheel nut or lug nut can be removed with minimum effort using an ordinary lug wrench, which means your wheels could easily be stolen.
 But by simply replacing one lug nut per wheel with a locking wheel nut, you can help to stop a thief in their tracks.
 With a locking wheel nut in place, a key is required in order to remove that last nut - making it much harder to remove.
 However - that does mean you need to keep the key safe!

 How do locking wheel nuts work?

-Locking wheel nut key replacements can be purchased from your vehicle manufacturer for around £30 but they usually have to be ordered in which could slow down your vehicle repair.
-So make sure you keep your locking wheel nut key safe Ė you never know when you might need it.
-If you need new tyres, brake pads and discs or you are due a service, make sure you locking wheel nut key is in the car the wheels will need to be removed to carry out these services.
+Locking wheel nut key replacements can be purchased fairly inexpensively, but in some cases they need to be ordered in - which could slow down your vehicle repair.
+This is why it’s important to make sure you keep your locking wheel nut key safe – you never know when you might need it.